Extremum Seeking Controlled Wiggling for Tactile Insertion: METHODS

 \section{METHODS}

-The algorithm has three parts.
+Our algorithm that realizes closed-loop wiggling based on tactile feedback has three parts.
 First, we describe the tactile feedback using strain measurements taken by a GelSight Mini tactile sensor and computed using a Lucas-Kanade style homography tracker.
 Next, we detail the objective function minimized by the extremum seeking control.
 Finally, we describe the extremum seeking control law, which sinusoidally perturbs the 6 degree of freedom pose of the end-effector to estimate a descent direction and minimize the objective function.
 A block diagram is given in Figure \ref{fig:system}.